En-bloc Sale- The Process and Guide

 But firstly, property owners must weigh the pros and cons of an en bloc sale carefully and seek professional advice before deciding whether it is worth proceeding with it.
 Some of the important considerations include the following:

 Sales Proceeds: How much can each owner get from the en bloc sale?
-A small development with a low plot ratio and little prospect of an upward revision by the Urban Redevelopment Authority (URA) is unlikely to command a high price from property developers due to its limited redevelopment potential.
+A small development with a low plot ratio and little prospect of an upward revision by the Urban Redevelopment Authority (URA) is unlikely to command a high price from property developers as there is limited redevelopment potential.
 However, this does not necessarily mean an en bloc attempt should not be considered (see other factors below).

 Replacement Cost: Although an en bloc sale will help property owners receive a premium over the current market value of their units, the sales proceeds they receive may only allow them to buy a smaller replacement property as prices of newer properties, especially new launches, have risen significantly while sizes have shrunk.
 They must evaluate whether staying put will suit their needs better, especially for those with bigger families who require more space.